nancologist/ReactNative/README.md

 1. Install Xcode
 2. Go to Xcode "Prefernces"
 3. Go to "Locations" tab and mace sure you have the Command Line Tools installed.
-4. Go to Menu > "Xcode" > "Open Dev Too" > "Simulator" > it opens an iOS device
+4. Go to Menu > "Xcode" > "Open Dev Tool" > "Simulator" > it opens an iOS device
 5. go to Expo dev tool and click on "run ios simulator"
 6. Now you see the app we created on the iOS Virtual Device!
 ___